 Excellent question.
 Glad you asked.

-The World Bank seems to think if your average household income is half your country’s average individual income then you’re living in relative poverty.
-The measurement is arbitrary and stupid because if the average household in your country is already living in abject poverty then that “relative poverty” looks mighty close “total despair, deprivation and destitution…relatively speaking.”
+Last time I checked, the World Bank seemed to think if your average household income is half your country’s average individual income then you’re living in relative poverty.
+The measurement is arbitrary and stupid because if the average household in your country is flat broke then that “relative poverty” looks mighty close “total despair, deprivation and destitution…relatively speaking.”
 (Wait, there’s more.
 If you want something really arbitrary and unbelievably stupid then we can discuss “absolute poverty” which, per the World’s Bank, is currently a daily income on or below $1.90 when translated to US currency.
 Think about living in the land of milk and honey on $1.90 per day.
 At the moment, close to a billion people on the planet are living in absolute poverty.)

 In 1980, I think the average monthly individual income for Arriaga’s residents was a little under $100 US.
 So, chances are, you were living in relative poverty.
 Now, you can index it or determine the present value however you want.
-You can make up inoffensive phrases but, at $100 US per month, you’re not having a “temporary liquidity issue,” or a “negative cash flow,” or an “asset insufficiency.”
+You can make up inoffensive phrases but, at $100 US per month, you’re not having a “temporary solvency issue,” or a “negative cash flow,” or an “asset insufficiency” or a “trend towards reverse resource abundance.”
 You’re definitely not in a “state of penuriousness.”

 You’re broke.
 Period.
 No money.
 Outta cash.
 Screwed.